cbarnett427/Horizon-Portfolio/README.md

 # A Basic Template Developer Portfolio

-A Basic Template Developer Portfolio.
-It's on display at: https://cbarnett427.github.io/Horizon-Portfolio/
+A Basic Template Developer Portfolio

 ## Created using
 - HTML5